 - Regular Monitoring: Vaginal examinations are avoided as they may cause haemorrhage which could be life-threatening for both the mother and the child.
-An external monitoring device is used to observe and monitor the foetal heartbeat and contraction of the uterus.
+An external monitoring device would be used to observe and monitor the foetal heartbeat and contraction of the uterus.

 - Surgery: The doctor will recommend surgery if there is a threat to the life of the mother and the baby.
-If the placenta has covered more than 30% of the opening of the cervix, a foetus can’t pass through it, hence a C-section will be performed then.
+If the placenta covers more than 30% of the opening of the cervix, the foetus can’t pass through it, hence a C-section will be performed.

 Diagnosis of Placenta Previa

 An ultrasound is the most accurate method for diagnosing this condition.
-The following scans might be conducted to detect placenta previa –
+The following scans are conducted to detect placenta previa –

-2. Transabdominal Ultrasound – A transabdominal scan is done to check the pelvic organs and to investigate the growth of the foetus.
+1. Transabdominal Ultrasound – A transabdominal scan is done to check the pelvic organs and to check for the growth of the foetus.

 Placenta previa can be diagnosed from the second trimester of pregnancy during a routine ultrasound examination.
 In cases of marginal implantation of the placenta or partial placenta previa, the situation may improve with time, but in the case of total placenta previa, it is unlikely to resolve on its own.

 While routine early ultrasound scans may show that the placenta is lying low and is quite near the cervix, this is not a cause of worry.
 It is quite common in the initial stages of pregnancy, but with time, the placenta should move upwards as the uterus expands.
-If the placenta is still blocking the cervical region after 20 weeks, there a likelihood of placenta previa existing.
-By 20 weeks or the third trimester, the placenta should be at a sufficient height so as to not block the cervix.
+If the placenta is still completely blocking the cervical region after 20 weeks, there a likelihood of placenta previa existing even at term.
+By the third trimester, the placenta should be at a sufficient height so as to not block the cervix.

 What If Placenta Previa Is Present During Labour and Delivery?

 The presence of placenta previa during labour and delivery can pose a threat to both the baby and the mother.
-Some complications which may arise are:
+Some complications which may arise are stated below.

 Effects on the Mother